ChrisJMurdoch/CudaEngine/README.md

 ## Requirements

-The **Visual Studio framework** is required to run the program.
+The **Microsoft Visual C++ Redistributable** is required to run the program.
+It can be downloaded at: https://support.microsoft.com/en-gb/help/2977003

-A **GLFW** dll is included in dist but it is recommended that you build from source.
+A **GLFW** dll is included but can be built from: https://www.glfw.org

 **NVIDIA Tesla** and up is required to run with hardware acceleration.